 An African American Studies major is excellent preparation for any field of public service (including health care, social work, and education) policy and government, the arts, and media, as well as advanced graduate and professional work in fields ranging from the law to history, literature, and sociology.

-All incoming and continuing majors and minors are encouraged to schedule an advising session with Allison James (firstname.lastname@example.org), the academic advisor for African American Studies, English, Gender and Women's Studies, and Latin American and Latino Studies.
+All incoming and continuing majors and minors are encouraged to schedule an advising session with Yvette Vasquez (email@example.com), the academic advisor for African American Studies, Anthropology, Gender and Women's Studies, Latin American and Latino Studies, and Social Justice.
 She can assist with planning when to take courses and more.

-Specific questions concerning courses, independent studies, filing for graduation, and other questions regarding advanced coursework may still be directed to Teresa Moreno (email@example.com).
+Specific questions concerning courses, independent studies, filing for graduation, and other questions regarding advanced coursework may still be directed to Briana Hanny (firstname.lastname@example.org).

 Please click here

 for the Fall 2017 onward catalogue.
 Refer to this catalogue if you began your program in Fall 2017 or later.